Automotive NVH Test Enclosure (STC 48)

 - Size: 10′ x 7′

 This automotive company requires a turnkey NVH test chamber at their production facility.
-Mecart provided them a 10’ x 7’ Noise, Vibration, and Harshness acoustic enclosure with a sound attenuation of 48 decibels (STC-48) for testing automobile car seats.
+Mecart provided them a 10’ x 7’ Noise, Vibration, and Harshness acoustic enclosure with a sound isolation (TL) on average about 48 decibels (STC 48) for testing automobile car seats.

 Sound Booth for Noise, Vibration and Harshness (NVH) testing

 The Toyota Production System and other lean management forms are widely used in the automotive industry to have complete control of the production process.
 Every part of an automobile needs to be carefully monitored and pass a series of evaluations on complying with quality assurance protocols before hitting the road.
 One of those tests is the Noise, Vibration, and Harshness (NVH) test.
 They perform it on different vehicle parts such as the brakes, the car seat, and the engine.

 - Noise: It refers to all the noise that is coming from the powertrain.
 The powertrain is every mechanical component that transforms the engine’s power into motions.
 It includes the engine, the transmission, and up to the rotating wheels.

 - Vibration: Vibration is the result of the mechanical oscillation.
 The energy coming from the oscillation will travel from the engine to the car seat, for example.
 Vibrations can also become a noise because of the amplification in the driver’s cabin.

 - Harshness: This refers to subjective criteria of the overall experience related to the noise and vibration, which could be summarized as the driver’s acoustic comfort while driving.